 “I don’t know why I’m so surprised.
 You have always thrown caution to the wind when you were angry.
-Never think about the consequences until after you do something.
-But I always thought there was a limit to what you were willing to satisfy your petty, vengeful nature.”
+Never think about the consequences, until after you do something.
+But I always thought there was a limit to what you were willing to do to satisfy your petty, vengeful nature.”

 “Listen to me mama, you got infected during surgery.
 The nurse said that it’s not uncommon to develop a bacterial infection in the hospital.
 The surgeon probably used a dirty scalpel or something.
 Don’t let Joshua get you all wound up with his outrageous theories.”